dougdonohoe/ddphotos-app/README.md

 ## TL;DR Running DD Photos From Source

-If you are impatient and just want to run the DD Photos app without reading all the [developer documentation](README-DEV.md), follow these steps:
+If you are an impatient developer and just want to run the DD Photos app from source without reading all the [developer documentation](README-DEV.md), follow these steps:

 1. Clone this repo